Noah Clowney

-Noah Clowney is an American college basketball player for Alabama Crimson Tide.
+Noah Clowney (born July 14, 2004) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+He played college basketball for the Alabama Crimson Tide.

-Early life and high school
+Early life and high school career

 Clowney grew up in Spartanburg, South Carolina and attended Dorman High School.
-As a junior, he averaged 9.6 points, 7.9 rebounds, and 1.4 blocks over 26 games.
+As a junior, he averaged 9.6 points, 7.9 rebounds, and 1.4 blocks per game over 26 games.
 Clowney averaged 17.5 points, 9.7 rebounds, and 1.7 blocks per game during his senior season.

-Clowney was rated a four-star recruit and committed to play college basketball at Alabama over offers from Virginia Tech, Florida, and Indiana.
+Clowney was rated a four-star recruit and committed to playing college basketball for Alabama over offers from Virginia Tech, Florida, and Indiana.

 College career

 During the summer before his freshman season at Alabama, Clowney took part in the Crimson Tide's European tour and averaged 12.3 points and 7.7 rebounds per game.
 In a game against the Chinese national team, he scored 11 points and grabbed 10 rebounds.
 Clowney entered his freshman season as Alabama's starting power forward.
 He was named the Southeastern Conference (SEC) Freshman of the Week for the first two weeks of December.
+Following the end of the season, Clowney entered the 2023 NBA draft.